Home

 ~~ 3:2, The Qur'an

 Many men from Alexander 'the Great' to Richard Nixon forgot this with rhythmic regularity.
-Many continue to grow-up to spend their lives proudly perpetuating that tradition, and as a consequence, continue to pay a price for their forgetfulness: their names scribbled in black in the records of history.
-There is no reason to conclude a different colour of ink for a machine which too aspires likewise to a God-complex.
-It too shall meet its due end, all the while enthusiasm for it survives, perhaps, in the childlike fantasy of science-fiction writers alone.
+And many more continue to grow-up so as to spend their lives proudly perpetuating that tradition, thereby continuing to pay a price for their forgetfulness, with their names scribbled in black in history's ledger.
+There seems little to presume a different colour of ink for a machine which aspires likewise to a God-complex.
+It too shall meet its due end, while enthusiasm for it survives alone in the childlike fantasy of science-fiction writers alone.

-Today, as the East follows the West, even if the East may like to think otherwise, it is important to make an unsolicited remark.
-The Western civilisation, if it has forgotten the meaning of God, needs to at least forsake Plato and Aristotle and revive Spinoza.
-It also needs to stop its impressionable minds from ogling at the acolytes of Turing and Ayn Rand.
-For, the voyeurism is catching on in lands far away from the Sin Valley, spreading with alarming alacrity and turning the most intelligent of its brains to delight in the superficial and the shallow.
+Today, as the East follows the West – even if the East may choose to believe otherwise – it is important to make an unsolicited remark.
+The Western civilisation, if it has trained itself to forget God, needs to at the very least forsake Plato and Aristotle and revive Spinoza.
+It needs to also stop its impressionable minds from ogling at the acolytes of Turing and Ayn Rand.
+For, the voyeurism is catching on fast in lands far away from the Sin Valley, spreading with alarming alacrity, turning its most accomplished brains to delight in the superficial and the shallow.

-AI may be useful, but nothing useful is worth getting excited about; least of all elevating as an idol to gape at.
-Mistaking our own vanity for a creative achievement paints a sorry picture of mankind.
+AI may at some point prove itself of limited productive use, but nothing useful is worth getting excited about; least of all elevating as an idol to gape at.
+Mistaking its own vanity for a creative achievement paints a sorry picture of mankind.
 If a monkey can 'get this', surely then, mankind too can without the aid of a machine, least of all one which ruins its own reputation by baptizing itself as 'artificial'.

 Will anyone then pay heed?